Azure/azure-sdk-for-python/sdk/search/azure-search-documents/README.md

-An Azure AI Search service contains one or more indexes that provide persistent storage of searchable data in the form of JSON documents.  _(If you're brand new to search, you can make a very rough analogy between indexes and database tables.)_  The Azure.Search.Documents client librSearchServiceClientary exposes operations on these resources through two main client types.
+An Azure AI Search service contains one or more indexes that provide persistent storage of searchable data in the form of JSON documents.  _(If you're brand new to search, you can make a very rough analogy between indexes and database tables.)_  The Azure.Search.Documents client library exposes operations on these resources through three main client types.

 * `SearchClient` helps with:
   * [Searching](https://docs.microsoft.com/azure/search/search-lucene-query-architecture)